Class of 2024

 Tell us about your Duke experience:

-Although currently undecided as to my field of study, I'm considering majors in biomedical engineering, data science, or computational biology while on the premed track.
+I'm considering majors in biomedical engineering, data science, or computational biology while on the premed track.
 I have taken advantage of the wonderful opportunities at Duke to explore my academic interests, ranging from organic chemistry to game theory in political philosophy.
 Outside of academics, I have served on the executive board of the Latinx cultural group on campus, Mi Gente, as a first year representative and have coordinated several events for Latinx first-years.
 I'm also a member of the Duke Student Government Latinx Caucus, Camp Kesem, which supports children through and beyond their parent's cancer, and Duke eNable, which creates custom, 3D-printed prosthetics for patients.

 I have also engaged in scientific research during her time at Duke, joining the Kishnani Lab in the Department of Pediatrics, investigating clinical research regarding AAV gene therapy.
 I will additionally start basic science work with the Bursac lab in the Department of Biomedical Engineering, investigating cardiac regeneration, this semester.
 In my freetime, I enjoy playing piano and flute, listening to philosophy and economics podcasts, and cooking with friends!
-I am extremely blessed and grateful for the privilege of being an AB scholar.
-The AB has meant the intellectual and financial freedom to explore my varied interests, both in and outside of my chosen future career path.
+I am extremely blessed and grateful for the privilege of being an A.B. scholar.
+The A.B. has meant the intellectual and financial freedom to explore my varied interests, both in and outside of my chosen future career path.
 The scholarship program has provided me a built-in community of kind and intelligent friends and peers, engaging OUSF programming, support from brilliant, kind faculty, and a network of incredibly accomplished, extraordinary alumni.
-I am eternally grateful to OUSF and the AB program for granting her the life-changing gift that is the AB scholarship.
+I am eternally grateful to OUSF and the A.B. program for granting me the life-changing gift that is the AB scholarship.